-SORN 24VA10A7 states: Title 38, United States Code, Sections 501(b) and 304 is the authority to maintain the system.
-SORN 79VA10A7 states: Title 38, United States Code, section 7301(a) is the authority to maintain the system.
+SORN 24VA10A7 Patient Medical Records-VA: 2020-21426.pdf (govinfo.gov) states: Title 38, United States Code, Sections 501(b) and 304 is the authority to maintain the system.
+SORN 79VA10A7

-1.7 PRIVACY IMPACT ASSESSMENT: Characterization of the information
+1.6 PRIVACY IMPACT ASSESSMENT: Characterization of the information

 Consider the specific data elements collected and discuss the potential privacy risks and what steps, if any are currently being taken to mitigate those identified risks.
+(Work with your System ISSO to complete this section)